SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/authorisation/reset-password.md

     | ![](https://files.readme.io/cc9ea11a8d08d31a6981094a3f4ad62ee7e7a97c0aa128831d78a46be3b96ed5-image.png) | Select this button to update and save your new password.               |
     | ![](https://files.readme.io/38bb42a804e626718cb9ec7a2d32ed60a2b1b5f56fce2f60e302ed4c706f2e96-image.png) | Select this button to stop the password resetting process.             |

-    Once finished, your password is successfully reset and updated.
-You can now log in to SAPIENT with your updated password.
   </ToggleListItem>
 </ToggleList>